SAP/devops-docker-node-browsers/README.md

 docker pull ppiper/node-browsers
 ```

-The default tag contains node 10 due to compatibility reasons with approuter.
+The default tag contains node 10 due to compatibility reasons with approuter, it is EOL: 2021-04-01

-NOTE: node-10 is LTS and required for sap approuter.
-EOL: 2021-04-01

 For node 12 or node 14, use the tag `12-buster` or `14-buster`: